orion-project/rezonator2/help/matrix/ElemSphericalInterface.rst

 .. warning::

-    The left and the right adjacent elements of an interface element should be either :doc:`ElemEmptyRange` or :doc:`ElemMediaRange`. reZonator doesn't complain if it is not, but you can get incorrect results.
+    The left and the right adjacent elements of an interface element should be either :doc:`ElemEmptyRange` or :doc:`ElemMediaRange`. reZonator doesn't complain if they are not, but you can get incorrect results.

 .. seealso::